 - Families usually have only one to two children due to costs and the ability to choose.

-- It is just what they want to buy (or rent) that has changed.
+- 80% of consumers still perceive homeownership as part of the American Dream.
+It is just what they want to buy (or rent) that has changed.

 - Builders have been thinking larger 4 BR center hall colonials on 1+ acre in the country (based mostly on local building codes).